Ace Combat 5: The Unsung War: Plot

-The plot of the campaign revolves around a conflict fought between Osea and Yuktobania, the two superpowers of the series' universe of Strangereal.
+Ace Combat 5 is set in the series' fictional universe of Strangereal, where Earth has entirely different nations, geography, and history.
+The plot of the campaign revolves around a conflict fought between Osea and Yuktobania, the two superpowers of the world.

 In late 2010, Yuktobania unexpectedly declares war against Osea.
 Their initial advantage over the Osean military is gradually chipped away by Wardog Squadron, a small Osean auxiliary squadron posted to the front lines.
-Wardog's successes, including their sinking of Yuktobania's submersible aircraft carrier Scinfaxi, turn the tide of the war in favor of Osea, and their presence in battle increases the morale of Osean forces whilst striking fear into the Yuktobanians; this earns them the attention of Albert Genette, an Osean journalist writing about Wardog who stays at their island air base.
+Wardog's successes, including their sinking of Yuktobania's submersible aircraft carrier Scinfaxi, turn the tide of the war in favor of Osea, and their presence in battle increases the morale of Osean forces whilst striking fear into the Yuktobanians; this draws the interest of Albert Genette, a war correspondent posted to Wardog's island air base.

-During an ongoing mission, the 8492nd Squadron, an ostensibly allied Osean squadron operating nearby, attacks a civilian college in Yuktobania, and Wardog is framed for the attack.
-Wardog clears their names by repelling Yuktobanian reprisal attacks and sinking a second Yuktobanian submersible carrier, the Hrimfaxi, but during the court-martial proceedings it is revealed that the 8492nd does not exist in official records; Wardog begins to suspect they were framed by a third party.
-During a flypast at an Osean political rally, a Yuktobanian ambush and interference from the 8492nd results in Wardog's first combat loss.
-Wardog's suspicions are confirmed when unmarked 8492nd aircraft ambush the squadron during an aerial refueling which they narrowly escape.
+During a mission, the 8492nd Squadron, ostensibly an Osean squadron operating nearby, attacks a civilian college in Yuktobania, and Wardog is deemed responsible.
+Wardog clears their names by repelling Yuktobanian reprisal attacks and sinking a second Yuktobanian submersible carrier, the Hrimfaxi, but during the court-martial proceedings it is revealed that the 8492nd does not exist in official military records; Wardog begins to suspect they were framed.
+During a flypast at an Osean political rally, a Yuktobanian ambush and interference from the 8492nd results in one of Wardog's pilots being killed.
+Wardog's suspicions are confirmed when unmarked aircraft ambush the squadron during an aerial refueling, which they narrowly escape.